Robust Particle Swarm Optimizer based on Chemomimicry

-A scheme which divides particle behavior into three phases based on iteration count was introduced.
-The phases consist of diffusion, directed motion, and nucleation.
-The regions for where these phases begin and end are user defined.
-However, these phases can be visually assessed by a dynamic scalar term which influences the random motion of particles in accordance with the complementary error function (Figure 1).
-This scalar term, the chaos factor, is implemented by simple multiplication with the velocity of each particle.
+The three phases of motion used in the CPSO method were: diffusion, directed motion, and nucleation.
+The diffusion phase randomly positions particles from their previous locations, without information which pertains to a global best location, so that initial placements of the particles can be explored within the function space.
+During the directed motion phase the balance between random motion and motion towards the global best gradually trades until nucleation/convergence toward a global optima inevitably occurs.
+The iteration count for where these phases begin and end are user defined.
+However, these phases can be manually tuned by observing a dynamic scalar term, the chaos factor, that influences the random motion of particles which follows the complementary error function (Figure 1).
+This chaos factor, is implemented by multiplication with the velocity of each particle.

-When the chaos factor is in its maximal region, the particles randomly relocate from their previous locations without any attraction toward a global best position (diffusion).
-In order to make the diffusion phase efficient optimized spatial partitioning methods such as orthogonal nearest neighbor repulsive agent optimization or centroidal voronoi tessellations should be employed \cite{Kneale:17}.
-During the directed motion phase, or downward sloping region of the chaos factor, the balance between random motion and motion towards the global best gradually trades until nucleation/convergence inevitably occurs.
-One final influencing factor was introduced to this algorithm which allowed for less confined searches during the nucleation stage.
-When particles were within a preset distance (typically 2 e) of the global best their velocity contribution towards the best was muted so that only random motion remained.
+It should be stated that optimized spatial partitioning methods such as orthogonal nearest neighbor repulsive agent optimization \cite{Kneale:17}, or centroidal voronoi tessellations, should be employed in order for the diffusion phase to efficiently span the initial locations of the particles.
+This practice has been shown to improve the results of high dimensional PSO test functions \cite{Rich:04}, but we found that it improves the efficacy of the CPSO method.
+One final influencing factor was introduced to this algorithm which allowed for more informed searches during the nucleation stage.
+When particles were within a preset distance ($\leq 2 \overrightarrow{e}_i$) of the global best their velocity contribution towards the best was set to zero so that only random motion remained.
+This allowed for a robust, but random, search at the presumed global optima.
+The pseudo code for the algorithm is included in the appendix of this document.